-Our purpose is to seek out niches where we can provide to the Alcoholic with accessibility issues every opportunity to gain access to the A.A. message of Recovery, Unity and Service.
-Interpreters for the Deaf.
-Guidance for the blind.
-Accommodation for the recovering Alcoholics with ambulatory issues.
+Our purpose is to seek out niches where we can provide to the Alcoholic with accessibility issues, every opportunity to gain access to the A.A. message of Recovery, Unity and Service.
+Interpreters for the Deaf, guidance for the blind, and accommodation for the recovering Alcoholics with ambulatory issues.

-Help for anyone who encounters a barrier between them and the A.A. message, whether it be educational, psychological, ethnic, or physical.
+Help for anyone who encounters a barrier between them and the A.A. message, whether you are a veteran, or elderly, if the barrier is of the educational, psychological, ethnic, or physical.

 Whatever kind of help is needed to access A.A. meetings or materials, contact Accessibilities.

 - Language assistance - In-home meetings and hospital visits - Adapted materials such as the Big Book in ASL DVD, CD audio format or in Braille

 - This committee meets at 10am on the same morning as Area 33 Assembly meetings.

 - Currently meeting at 10am before Area Assembly meetings.

 - Location: Same as Area Assembly

 - Contact the Accessibilities Chair: email@example.com